Creating And Launching Your Course The Easy Way…

 Because, your courses compound on one another.

-If you become a prolific teacher, you’re going to amass a massive following, upon which your new students are always notified about future courses.
+If you become a prolific teacher, you have the potential to amass a following, upon which your new students are always notified about future courses.

 Even better, after your course gets 25 students, Skillshare will then help you to promote your course, so you get even more students, and more followers.